guysqr/release-machine-workshop/prerequisites.md

 We'll be using the AWS CDK for Python and AWS SAM (Serverless Application Model) CLI to build the resources for this demo.

+I recommend you use [VS Code](https://code.visualstudio.com/) and the [AWS Toolkit for VS Code](https://aws.amazon.com/visualstudiocode/) because it has some nice features for working with Step Functions, but you can use whatever IDE you feel comfortable with.

 ### Install Node.js

 All CDK developers need to install Node.js 10.3.0 or later.
 It's available for all platforms here: https://nodejs.org/en/download/